WGLaw LLP (“We”) are committed to protecting and respecting your privacy.

 Purposes and legal basis for using your data

-We use your personal data to pursue our legitimate interests in telling you about the services we provide, improving our website, services and other interactions with you and other users, including as follows:
+We use your personal data to pursue our legitimate interests in telling you about the services provided by MBC Law Ltd (whether trading as William Grace or otherwise), improving our site, services and other interactions with you and other users, including as follows:

 Information you give to us: We will use this information:

-- to provide you with the information that you request from us or William Grace or MBC Law Ltd;
+- to provide you with the information that you request from us or MBC Law Ltd (whether trading as William Grace or otherwise);

-- to provide you with information about the services offered by William Grace and/or MBC Law Ltd;
+- to provide you with information about the services offered by MBC Law Ltd (whether trading as William Grace or otherwise);

 - to administer our site;